apache/spark/python/docs/source/user_guide/ps_pandas_pyspark.rst

    8   8
    9   9

-Note that converting Koalas DataFrame to pandas requires to collect all the data into the client machine; therefore, if possible, it is recommended to use Koalas or PySpark APIs instead.
+Note that converting pandas on Spark DataFrame to pandas requires to collect all the data into the client machine; therefore, if possible, it is recommended to use pandas on Spark or PySpark APIs instead.

 PySpark
 -------

-PySpark users can access to full PySpark APIs by calling :func:`DataFrame.to_spark`.
-Koalas DataFrame and Spark DataFrame are virtually interchangeable.
+PySpark users can access to full PySpark APIs by calling :func:`DataFrame.to_spark`. pandas on Spark DataFrame and Spark DataFrame are virtually interchangeable.

 For example, if you need to call ``spark_df.filter(...)`` of Spark DataFrame, you can do as below:

 .. code-block:: python

-   >>> import pyspark.pandas as ks
+   >>> import pyspark.pandas as ps
    >>>
-   >>> kdf = ks.range(10)
+   >>> pdf = ps.range(10)
-   >>> sdf = kdf.to_spark().filter("id > 5")
+   >>> sdf = pdf.to_spark().filter("id > 5")
    >>> sdf.show()
    +---+
    | id|